dbortoluzzi/mpai-aif-v1/README.md

 The Architecture has the following characteristics:
 - based on Zephyr operating system (based on RTOS)
 - Implements only MPAI Events (High Priority events)
-- Implements a message store according to the MPAI-AIF 1.0 spec
+- Implements messages and a message store according to the MPAI-AIF 1.0 spec
 - Implements great part the MPAI APIs in the form of libraries
 - Implements a communication interface via IP based on CoAP  (Constrained Application Protocol) that simulates the MPAI Store.
 - Parses json files according to the MPAI-AIF V 1.0 specification